-4 ways to show customers you're still open for business
+How to show customers you're still open for business during lockdown

-Despite the lockdown laws that have come as a result of COVID-19, it’s still business as usual for many SMEs.
-So how can you let your customers know you’re still trading?
+Despite the closing of businesses as a result of COVID-19, it’s still busy times for many SMEs.
+So how can you let your customers know you’re still trading despite the lockdown laws?

-If your business is impacted by the coronavirus (COVID-19) pandemic, but you’re in a position to keep trading, it might be a good idea to let customers know you’re still open for business.
-Here are four tips to help communicate to customers in a time of crisis.
+If your business has been impacted by the coronavirus (COVID-19) pandemic, but you’re in a position to keep trading, it might be a good idea to let customers know you’re still open for business.

 Because of this, it might be a good idea to shift your marketing spend online to help boost traffic and drive up purchases during the shutdown.
 Here, your first port of call should be search engine optimisation (SEO) as this can help customers find you by using relevant search terms on Google.
 While SEO might seem difficult, you can start optimising content by identifying which keywords you’d like to rank for (and ensuring that these are mentioned on your website) as a first step.